NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

 .. note::

-   Using the Trident Operator to install Trident requires creating the ``TridentProvisioner`` Custom Resource Definition and defining other resources.
+   Using the Trident Operator to install Trident requires creating the ``TridentOrchestrator`` Custom Resource Definition and defining other resources.
 You will need to perform these steps to setup the operator before you can install Trident.